scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    Example: `yarn create-extension eip`

    This command gathers all changes from instance and creates an extension in the `create-eth/externalExtensions/${extensionName}` directory.
-This directory is the actual extension directory, which can be published to github and used by others.
+This directory is the actual extension directory(notice it contains only extra files related to your extension changes), which can be published to github and used by others.

-6. **Special Files**

-   - Changes to `package.json` won't be copied directly, instead you should manually create/update `package.json` with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory (the full path hint can be seen while running `yarn create-extension`)
-   - You might want to add content to certain files based on your extension.
-For example adding new page link in Header. `create-eth` allows injecting additional content to **certain files** with [`*.args.mjs`](TEMPLATING.md#args-files) files. `yarn create-extension` cli should log an info/warning with path.

 ### Phase 2: Local Testing and Publishing: